-Two other cases, one in Hollywood, FL and another in Philadelphia, PA remain under investigation.
+The other case is in Hollywood, FL.
 "Unfortunately, there's a tendency for people to rush to conclusions in these cases," said TASER International CEO Rick Smith.
 "Every year around 12,000 people die as a result of drug overdoses in the U.S. Since one of the early indicators of toxic drug levels is violent psychosis and paranoia, many of these people are confronted by police officers called to protect other citizens during these violent outbursts.
 It is not surprising, that some of these people will be hit with the TASER as police seek to subdue them before they can hurt themselves, or others.
 If someone is in the throes of a drug overdose, the application of the TASER will not stop or exacerbate the ongoing chemical reactions that will lead to the eventual death of the subject."

-"There have been many of these cases since the TASER was first introduced in 1974 - we know of at least 20," Smith continued, "However, once the medical reviews have been completed, the TASER has never been linked as a definitive cause of death in any of these cases.
-We are confident that the medical examinations in Hollywood and Philadelphia will yield similar results to the recent incident in Hamilton, and that the TASER will be cleared from any implication in these deaths."
+"There have been many of these cases since the TASER was first introduced in 1974 - we know of at least 20," Smith continued, "However, once medical reviews are completed, the TASER has never been linked as a definitive cause of death in any of these cases.
+We are confident that the medical examinations in Hollywood will yield similar results to the recent incidents in Hamilton and Philadelphia, and that the TASER will be cleared from any implication in this death."